Skip to content

 Off-the-shelf AI tools are fast to deploy with minimal upfront investment and suit generic tasks, with seat pricing that scales by user.
 The limits show up when you need custom workflows, proprietary data integration, or output quality generic models cannot deliver, and you will know you have hit them when you find yourself building elaborate workarounds to make the tool do something it was never designed for.

 A custom build fits your exact workflow, runs on your data, and integrates with your systems, and it is justified when the process is your competitive advantage or when off-the-shelf tools genuinely cannot handle the complexity.
-The figure is higher and the timeline runs to months, not days, so it earns its place only when the business case is clear.
+It costs more than a subscription and takes longer to stand up, so it earns its place only when the business case is clear.

 How to scope a project so the first quote is the real one